 If you are on a Council Tax Reduction claim

-Where a person included in the household of a Council Tax Reduction claim goes in to care, this should be reported to this department as it can alter entitlement.
+Where a person included in the household of a Council Tax Reduction claim goes in to care, this should be reported to this local authority department, as it can alter entitlement.

 It may be that when you/your partner enters care, your income/capital or other circumstances may change.
 If you weren’t entitled previously you may now be eligible for a benefit.
 E.g. A couple who previously didn’t qualify to get Pension Credit together, now with a separate person assessments in care could be eligible.